FAQs about World Language Standards and Proficiency

 This focus on communication emphasizes that the overall goal is for students to move beyond memorized vocabulary and grammar.
 Rather, students must now learn to use a language to communicate in real-world, authentic situations.

 Students are assessed based on the level of communicative proficiency that they have attained, aligned to the guidelines recommended by the American Council on the Teaching of Foreign Languages (ACTFL).
-For common languages such as French, Spanish, German, Latin and American Sign Language, the recommended target proficiency goals are as follows:
+For common languages such as French, Spanish, German, Italian, Latin and American Sign Language, the recommended target proficiency goals are as follows:

 By the end of level 1: Novice Mid